flarum/docs/extend/quick-start.md

 * Node.js (Download)
 * Webpack (`webpack --mode production`)

-This can be tricky, because everyone's system is different.
+This can be tricky because everyone's system is different.
 From the OS you're using, to the program versions you have installed, to the user access permissions – I get chills just thinking about it!
 If you run into trouble, ~~tell him I said hi~~ use [Google](http://google.com) to see if someone has encountered the same error as you and found a solution.
 If not, ask for help from the [Flarum Community](http://discuss.flarum.org) or on the [Discord chat](https://flarum.org/discord/).

 ### Transpilation